The 333 Program: The 3 Day Workout Routine for Busy People

 Before we get into the nuts and bolts of the program, you'll need a few pieces of equipment.
 Exercising at home is the most practical and sometimes the most cost-effective way to do it.

 Once you invest in some equipment, there are no more recurring costs you have to pay like you normally would for a boot-camp class or personal trainer.

 And don't underestimate the results you can generate training from home.
 There are thousands of garage gorillas, basement behemoths, and spare-bedroom Spartans absolutely crushing their home gym workouts.
 And soon, you will be too.

 Here's what you need:

 Squat stand with pull up barYou'll be doing a lot of your work on this, so it's worth the investment.
-Having the pull up bar attachment is a big bonus and doesn't take up any addition space.
+Having the pull-up bar attachment is a big bonus and doesn't take up any additional space.
 The Cadillac of squat stands that offers everything in a compact frame is the SML-2 Rogue 90 Lite Squat Stand.

 PlatesGrab 4 plates of 2.5/5/10/20lbs and 6 of 45lbs.
 Totals for 440lbs when including your bar.
 Be sure to get round plates too.
 Hex plates make it awkward to pull anything off the floor.
 Rubber plates are great if you're training at home.
 But they are more expensive.
 You can always just grab some rubber mats and lay them down while you lift with iron plates.